MHickey2/Wannabe-Healthy/README.md

 in this case I added 'PORT' into the key field and added '8000' into the value field and click 'add'.
 - If you have credentials, you must create another config vars called 'CREDS' and you would paste the JSON into the value field.
 - You have to to the builldpacks section and click 'add buildpack'.
-- In this case I added 'Python' and 'saved changes, and did the same with 'Node'.
+- In this case I added 'Python' and saved changes.
 - Next you go to the Deploy tab and you select 'github' and confirm connection to your GitHub Account.
 - You search for your project repository and click to 'connect'.
 - Under the deploy options, you can chose automatic deploys, this allow you to automatically deploy each